kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ### Keys

+The relational model supports the concept of keys to identify and link data in different relations.

-A **primary key** of a relation is a attribute or combination of attributes that uniquely identifies a tuple in the relation.
+A **primary key** is a unique identifier for each tuple in a relation.
 Some DBMSs automatically create an internal primary key if a table does not define one.
 For example, many DBMSs support autogenerated unique integers, so an application does not have to increment the keys manually (e.g., SEQUENCE in SQL:2003 or AUTO_INCREMENT in MySQL).

 In the Artist table above, we cannot use the name for the primary key because it is possible to have other artists with the same names in the future.
-So instead, we can introduce an artificial column like an ID field as a primary key that will be a unique number that DBMS assigns to every single record.
+So instead, we can introduce an artificial column like an `id` field as a primary key that will be a unique number that DBMS assigns to every single record.

 *Artist (<u>id</u>, name, year, country)*